Multi-Objective Agentic Rewrites for Unstructured Data Processing: Background and Definitions

 Thus the Pareto set of $S$ is the set of pipelines that are not dominated (on both cost and accuracy) by any other member of $S$.

 \topic{Objective} Let $\mathcal{P}$ denote the set of pipelines reachable from the initial user-authored pipeline $P_0$ through any sequence of rewrites. $\mathcal{P}$ is clearly infinite, as there are an arbitrary number of ways to instantiate a given rewrite directive.
-Let $B$ denote the evaluation budget, i.e., the maximum number of candidate pipelines that can be executed and scored.
-For simplicity, we define the budget in terms of the number of pipeline evaluations, though it could be extended to wall-clock time or total monetary cost.
-The optimizer selects a subset $\mathcal{P}_B \subseteq \mathcal{P}$ with $|\mathcal{P}_B|\le B$ and returns the approximate Pareto frontier $\hat{\mathcal{F}} = \mathrm{Pareto}(\mathcal{P}_B)$.
+Let $B$ denote the evaluation budget, i.e., the maximum number of candidate pipelines that can be executed and scored. \rone{We define the budget in terms of pipeline evaluations because, in our experience, users can reason about ``how many pipeline variants to explore'' more easily than a monetary budget, which depends on unfamiliar factors like LLM pricing and data characteristics.
+However, the budget could also be extended to wall-clock time or total monetary cost.} The optimizer selects a subset $\mathcal{P}_B \subseteq \mathcal{P}$ with $|\mathcal{P}_B|\le B$ and returns the approximate Pareto frontier $\hat{\mathcal{F}} = \mathrm{Pareto}(\mathcal{P}_B)$.
 The optimization objective is then:

 where $\mathcal{F} = \mathrm{Pareto}(\mathcal{P})$ denotes the true (but unobservable) frontier.
 Here $Q(\hat{\mathcal{F}}, \mathcal{F})$ denotes the quality of the approximation.
 In practice, however, the true frontier $\mathcal{F}$ is unknown, so this formulation serves as a conceptual benchmark.
 Our evaluation in \Cref{sec:evaluation} instead assesses our optimizer empirically, by comparing the approximate frontiers $\hat{\mathcal{F}}$ it discovers against others.